sfigg/commercialization-public/docset/manufacture/iot/iot-core-manufacturing-guide.md

 ## <span id="Concepts"></span><span id="concepts"></span><span id="CONCEPTS"></span>Concepts

-We'll use the samples in these guides to build the following structure for your images.
+Here's the general steps we'll use.
 You can use the same structure to build your retail images.
 In general terms:

 1. Add each of your customizations (drivers, apps, settings) into signed package files.
 2. Create a summary list of these packages, called a feature manifest (FM), which lists your packages by feature name.